gearglow/ReptiliaWithATwist/The List.md

 "Not ready for that one any time soon," Elysia said.
 The others all nodded, avoiding each other's eyes.

-"Dunno that anyone thinks enough of it to feel like they need to," Parvati mused.
+"Dunno that anyone thinks enough of it to feel like they need to," Parvati mused, dragging the conversation to safer ground.
 "Signaling's a thing for muggles because of the controversy, right?
 But it's not controversial for us, so no need to be covert about things."

 "It's more about how you behave and who you flirt with," Lavender added.
 "Though that tomboy look you've got is uncommon enough that you'll probably get lots of attention from everyone anyway."